-January 24, 2025
+April 1, 2025

-Dear Chair Cliff Hayes, Chair Adam Ebbin, and Members of the Committees:
+Dear Chair Walen, Ranking Member McClintock, and Members of the Committee:

 The American Consumer Institute is an independent education and research organization that promotes consumer-focused free-market solutions to state and federal policy challenges.
 A series of perceived harms caused by social media has sparked lawmakers across the country to address the noble cause of child online safety.
-Unfortunately, the policies within Virginia's addictive feed legislation are poorly defined, vague, legally dubious, and likely to create a series of unfortunate unintended consequences.
+Unfortunately, the policies within Washington's addictive feed legislation are poorly defined, vague, legally dubious, and likely to create a series of unfortunate unintended consequences.

-First, the legislation defines an addictive feed as a "website, online service, or online or mobile application" that is "recommended, selected, or prioritized" based "on information associated with the user or the user's device."
+First, the legislation defines an addictive feed as an "internet website, online service, online application, or mobile application" that is "recommended, selected, or prioritized" based "on information provided by the user, or otherwise associated with the user or the user's device."
 That definition of addiction is vague and does not rely on traditional indicators of addiction, such as dependency.
 Instead, it assumes without evidence that content recommendations based on user information are inherently addictive.
 Even if the legislation were to adjust the definition to clarify a dependence of some kind, it is still unclear that social media would meet the medical definition of addiction.